asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 ## What about `$id` keyword

-The next thoughts that came to out minds was, one of the key differences between our **Reference Object**, and how `$ref` is resolved in JSON Schema Draft 7, is the [$id keyword](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.2).
+One of the key differences between our **Reference Object**, and how `$ref` is resolved in JSON Schema Draft 7, is the [$id keyword](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.2).
 This allows you to define a URI that is used as a base URI.
 This means that for example a message such as this:

 ```yaml
 asyncapi: '2.2.0'